JudyKibe/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists: Lists all the files in the current directory and the parent of the directory  and the boot directori in long format 12-file_type : Prints the type of the file 13-symbolic_link : Creating a symbolic link
+11-lists: Lists all the files in the current directory and the parent of the directory  and the boot directori in long format 12-file_type : Prints the type of the file 13-symbolic_link : Creating a symbolic link 14-copy_html : Copying all html files to the parent directory